Bohemian F.C.: Women

-On 27 November 2018 Bohemians have been accepted to compete in the Under-17 Women's National League beginning with the 2019 season.

-The aim is to grow the number of girls and ladies members in the club and eventually compete in the Women's National League.
+On 27 November 2018, Bohemians were accepted to the Under-17 Women's National League beginning with the 2019 season.
+The aim was to grow the number of women in the club and eventually compete in the Women's National League.
 The historic first game in the Under-17 Women's National League for Bohemians was played on 13 April 2019 against Cork City and ended in 0–2 defeat.

 Just one year after being accepted to compete in the Under-17 Women's National League, Bohemians was accepted to the Women's National League on 18 February 2020.
 The first match was originally scheduled for 15 March 2020, however, the team was made to wait until 8 August 2020 due to the COVID-19 pandemic in the Republic of Ireland which delayed the start of the season.
-The game ended in a 4–1 defeat to Wexford Youth.
-Chloe Darby scored the consolation goal and wrote herself into the history books as Bohemians' first-ever goalscorer.
+The game ended in a 4–1 defeat to Wexford Youths.
+Chloe Darby scored the consolation goal and wrote herself into the history books as Bohemians' first-ever female goalscorer.

 Bohemians Academy

-Bohemians compete with an elite team in the SSE Airtricity National Under-19 League.
-In an exclusive partnership with schoolboy club St Kevin's Boys they field an elite team as Bohemians/St Kevins Boys in the SSE Airtricity National Under-17 League, SSE Airtricity National Under-15 League and SSE Airtricity National Under-13 League.

-Beyond the elite teams, Bohemians have worked hard to build youth structures from the bottom up.
-The club has increased its participation numbers within the community through the Academy (ages 4–7), Girls Academy (ages 7–12), and youth teams (ages 7–15).
+Bohemians compete in the League of Ireland National Underage Leagues at all available age groups.
+Their academy section consists of six teams: Men's Under-20, Under-17, Under-15 and Under-14 for boys, Women's Under-19 and the Under-17 age group for girls.

+Beyond their national underage teams, Bohemians have over 500 boys and girls playing across 25 teams competing in the Dublin and District Schoolboys'/Girls' League (DDSL), the North Dublin Schoolboys/Girls League (NDSL) and the Metropolitan Girls League (MGL).